hlynch/Biometry2020/docs/Week-4-lab.md

 The MLEs are not necessarily the best estimates, or even unbised estimates.
 In fact, the MLE for $\sigma^{2}$ is biased (the unbiased estimator replaces n with n-1).

 Another way of finding parameter estimates is to use resampling methods.
-We will discuss this in Week 6.
+We learned about this method back in Week 2.

 In practice, we almost never do these calculations by hand (which isn't to say I wouldn't ask you to do it on an exam).

 To do this in R, we have to write a function to define the NLL: